zejj42/password-cracker/README.md

 # Password Cracker

-## This project demonstrates a distributed password-cracking service built with Python and Docker.
-It consists of:
+## This project demonstrates a simple Map Reduce strategy for a distributed password-cracking service run via Docker.

+## It consists of:
 * A **coordinator** that manages incoming CSV files containing MD5 hashes and distributes the work.
 * Multiple **agent** containers that each process a portion of the phone-number search space to find the matching password.
 ## Running the Project